-- Cream Cheese: The filling for this cheesecake is similar to a classic New York cheesecake.
-That means it has a lot of cream cheese!
-Two pounds of cream cheese, to be exact!
-This makes it creamy, dense, and delicious!
+Rich Cheesecake Base - The filling for this cheesecake is similar to a classic New York cheesecake.
+That means it has a lot of cream cheese is dense with a smooth texture.

 - Flour: Another way we fight against cracks is by adding flour to the cheesecake.
 This provides structure to the cheesecake and helps it to stand firm.

 - Sour Cream: Adds moisture to the cheesecake, without making it too liquidy.

 - Lemon Juice: Boosts the flavor and helps break down the cream cheese, resulting in a smooth cheesecake.
 Lime juice can also be used.

 - Graham Crackers: This makes a classic cheesecake crust.
 Digestive biscuits can be substituted.
 And you can also try this with other types of cookies, like shortbread or ginger snaps.

 - Huckleberries: If you live in the Pacific Northwest then you can usually find huckleberries at local groceries stores and farmers markets between July and September.
 Since I am in Texas, I purchased mine frozen from Northwest Wild Foods.
 If you have extra huckleberries be sure to try this homemade Huckleberry Pie!

 - If you are using whole graham crackers, turn them into crumbs by pulsing them in a food processor or crushing them in a Ziploc bag using a rolling pin.

 - Stir the graham cracker crumbs in a medium bowl with melted butter, sugar, and salt, until the mixture looks like fine sand.

 - Wrap your springform pan with aluminum foil so that the water bath does not leak into your cheesecake.